Spark-Based Anomaly Detection: the Case of Port and Net Scan: Our Approach

-Apache Spark is a platform for fast and efficient distributed processing of Big Data which has almost completely substituted Hadoop \cite{Welcomet0:online}.
-In fact, it is very fast both in storage and in data processing because supports \textit{in-memory} processing that allows to query data directly in main memory.
-For this reason, Apache Spark is 100 times faster than Apache Hadoop that requires the use of hard disk.\cite{ViewofBi3:online}.\\
+Apache Spark is a platform for fast and efficient distributed processing of Big Data which has almost substituted Hadoop \footnote{Welcome to Apache Hadoop! \url{https://hadoop.apache.org}}.
+It is very fast both in storage and in data processing because it supports \textit{in-memory} processing, which allows analyzing data directly in main memory ~\cite{ViewofBi3:online}.

-Apache Spark allows to work in two different ways: \textbf{Batch} and \textbf{Streaming}.
-In Batch modality data are stored and subsequently elaborated off-line while in Streaming modality, instead, data are processed in real time.
-An efficient anomalies detector should analyze traffic and detect suspicious behaviors in the shortest time possible and so it would be advantageous to use streaming modality.
-In this work both batch mode and streaming modes were used, where switching between the two is very simple~\cite{SparkStr26:online}.\\ Apache Spark allows data storage in three different types of structure: Resilient Distributed Dataset (RDD), Dataframe, and Dataset.
-In this work the dataframe structure is used: it is conceptually equivalent to a table in a relational database, a distributed collection of data organized in named columns.
-On this types of tables you can make SQL queries using SQL commands, whose results are still a dataframe.\\ Apache Spark supports different programming languages such as Java, Python, and Scala.
-In this work Scala was used for the two main reasons below \cite{Implemen26:online}: \begin{itemize} \item Apache Spark is built on Scala and so if there are errors in the code or the source code does not have the expected result it is easier to debug; \item Scala is about 10 times faster than others, such as Python, in analyzing and processing data thanks to the presence of the Java Virtual Machine. \end{itemize}
+Apache Spark can work in two different ways: \textbf{Batch} and \textbf{Streaming}.
+Both modes~\footnote{Spark Streaming - Spark 2.3.0 Documentation. \url{https://spark.apache.org/docs/latest/streaming-programming-guide.html}} have been used in this work.
+Apache Spark allows data storage in three different types of structure: Resilient Distributed Dataset (RDD), Dataframe, and Dataset.
+In this work, the DataFrame structure is used: it is conceptually equivalent to a table in a relational database On these types of tables, it is possible to execute SQL queries using SQL commands, whose results are still a DataFrame.
+Apache Spark supports different programming languages, e.g.~Java, Python, and Scala.
+We used Scala for two main reasons: i) Apache Spark is built on Scala and so if there are errors in the code or the source code does not have the expected result it is easier to debug; ii) Scala is about 10 times faster than others (Python) to analyze and to process data by the presence of the Java Virtual Machine.